EwenMR/JEMARO-ARP-/RT/Assignment1/robot-sim/README.md

 #### `find_goal(goal)`

-- Find the location of the gathered tokens.
+- Find the location of the gathered tokens(goal location).
+- Arg:
+  - `goal (list of ints)`: The 'code' of tokens that have been picked up and gathered together, will be stored in this list.
+In this function, goal will be used to find the token that is gathered together, to set that token as a goal.
 - Returns:
   - `dist (float)`: Distance of the closest token (-1 if none detected).
   - `rot_y (float)`: Angle between the robot and the token (-1 if none detected).